 It’s not just about the glory though.
 Over the years, the Awards have helped over 80 winners raise the profiles of their charities and causes.
 Tesco owns the Awards and started them 10 years ago to recognise ordinary women who do extraordinary things to change the lives of others.
 I met some of these mums, and they are indeed ordinary in the very best sense of the word.
 Your mum doesn’t have to be a celebrity, or a bigshot – in fact, they were the most humble and loveliest of ladies, quietly working away to change the world.

-So please, nominate a mum who you think deserves to be noticed for what she does.
-If you’re on social media follow the news on the hashtag #MumoftheYear.
 I can’t wait to see this year’s shortlist.
 And when I hit the red carpet in March I promise to tweet all the gossip (I’m hoping for an upgrade to Boyzone’s table this year – although I’m totally taking Jason Merrells with me)!

 For more information, visit www.tescoliving.com/mum-of-the-year.